 Everybody is talking about it but only a few are actually doing it.
 We are of course talking about creating that personalized customer experience that turns prospects into customers and customers into brand advocates.
 How do you do that?
 And what exactly is a ‘good’ and ‘personalized’ customer experience?

 What makes a good customer experience?

-According to Radcliffe the customer experience is made of what your business delivers during the customer journey.
+The customer experience is made of what your business delivers during the customer journey.
 Some experiences, like website, email, and loyalty programs, you can (in theory) manage yourself.
 Others, like word-of-mouth and social reviews, you can only do your very best to keep the people interacting with your brand, happy.
 Think about how many touch points you have along the buyer’s journey or take a look at the figure below.
 The chances of not failing at one of these are quite slim.

 But it can be done and the way to do it is by creating a 360-degree view of the customer.

 All business sections involved with customers are increasingly realizing this.

 - Marketing says: “We need to create better targeted, multi-channel campaigns, faster.” and "We need to build a better customer understanding for segmentation and analysis.”

 - Sales says: “I need a single view of the customer to help me plan my sales call.” and “Is this customer a retention risk?”